chrisguest75/docker_examples/90_builders/README.md

 NOTES:

 * Demonstrate building different architectures with different builders
-* Realise there is issue building ARM Nix packages.
+* Realise there is issue building ARM Nix packages (it's needs an override for ebpf).
 * There is no caching between builders.
 * If you're using a builder you'll need to use --push or --load.
 The default docker builder does not need the extra parameters.
+But it does work with them.
+* A default builder always pulls latest buildkit over the embedded docker desktop one.

 TODO: